eleniums/gohost/examples/hello/README.md

 # Example Service: hello

-A simple example service that demonstrates how to use a Hoster instance to host a service with gRPC and REST endpoints.
+A simple example service that demonstrates how to use a Hoster instance to host a service with gRPC and HTTP endpoints.

 ## Prerequisites
 - Install [gRPC](https://grpc.io/docs/quickstart/go.html)